Become a Certified

 For certified Trapeze teachers, there are three main teaching opportunities right now.
 First, working with private clients can be a great way to create highly-individualized, solution-oriented sessions.
 Private client work offers you a flexible schedule, great pay, and the opportunity to impact your students’ lives in a big way.

 Next, group classes are popping up in yoga studios all over the world, but most studios don’t have qualified teachers, so this gives you a unique and specialized service to offer.
 Group classes are fun, challenging, and instant community-builders.
 Last but not least, gyms and fitness centers are quickly adding Yoga Trapezes to their facilities as their clients are hungry for new ways to stretch and strengthen their bodies.

 Key Teaching Opportunities:

-Yoga Studios: More and more studios are adding inversion yoga rigging to their existing facilities, and they need teaches like you.
+Yoga Studios: More and more studios are adding inversion yoga rigging to their existing facilities, and they need teachers like you.

 Gyms: Many gyms already have suspension trainers (TRXs), so it’s easy to hang Yoga Trapezes for private or semi-private sessions.

 CrossFit Boxes: These fitness fanatics love the Yoga Trapeze because it combines gymnastics-like movements they already know with classic yoga postures.
 Many CrossFit boxes have ceiling rigs ready-made for the Yoga Trapeze.